 - Person exhibits behaviors of fear, anxiety, depression or paranoia.

-- Person expresses interest in, or is in a relationship with, adults.
+- Person expresses interest in, or is in a relationship with significantly older adults.

 - Person has a tattoo or brand and is reluctant to explain it.

-- Personal has untreated illnesses or infections, particularly sexually transmitted diseases.
+- Personal has untreated illnesses or infections, particularly sexually transmitted infections.

 - Person is not in control of own money or identification.